Caroline van der Hucht-Kerkhoven: Legacy

-She left a life annuity to Felix Ortt, enabling him to continue his humanitarian work.
-She also bequeathed a significant legacy to the Engendaal School, which was subsequently renamed the Van der Hucht school in her honor.
-Additional schools under the same educational philosophy were later established in Overhees (1980) and Smitsveen (1991).
+Van der Hucht-Kerkhoven left a life annuity to Felix Ortt, which allowed him to continue his humanitarian work.
+She also left money to the Engendaal School, later renamed the Van der Hucht school.
+Schools under the same educational philosophy were later established in Overhees in 1980 and Smitsveen in 1991.

-In 2014, the J. C. van der Hucht Fund merged with the Martina de Beukelaar Foundation to form the Van der Hucht de Beukelaar Foundation, which continues to support projects promoting the welfare of humans and animals.
+In 2014, the J. C. van der Hucht Fund merged with the Martina de Beukelaar Foundation to form the Van der Hucht de Beukelaar Foundation, which supports projects concerning the welfare of humans and animals.